google/truth/fuzzy.md

 occasionally, does not contain) certain expected elements of type `E`.

-Here's an example correspondence between strings, which tests whether the actual strings start with the expected substrings:
+Here's an example correspondence between strings, which tests whether the actual strings contain the expected substrings:

 ```java
 private static final Correspondence<String, String> CONTAINS_SUBSTRING =